-To feel good during the Spanish SAT Subject Test and to get those grades you are looking for, it is essential to take your learning further than a Spanish course.
+To feel good during the Spanish SAT Subject Test and to get those scores you are looking for, it is essential to take your learning further than a Spanish course.

 What do you have?
 Two or three hours a week of Spanish?
 That’s not how you will become bilingual or even comfortable speaking and writing.

 You must ask questions, be curious, deepen your knowledge and want to learn more.
-Maybe you read Federico Garcia Lorca and you liked it?
-Run–don’t walk–to buy one of his collections of poems.
+You might have read and enjoyed Federico Garcia Lorca, for example.
+Run–don’t walk–to buy one of his collections of poems today.

 If you act in this way, you will learn more vocabulary and broaden your general knowledge of the Spanish language so that you can easily speak Spanish about different topics.

-How does one revise for the Spanish SAT Subject Test with noise around?
+How can you revise for the Spanish SAT Subject Test with noise around?
 It’s simply not possible !
 Choose a quiet place, somewhere bright and without distractions.
 No decent work can be done with a constantly vibrating mobile phone–whether it’s Snapchat, Facebook or Instagram.
-All those applications are much too tempting, so put your phone in airplane mode, it’s safer that way.
+All those applications are far too tempting, so put your phone on air plane mode; it’s safer that way.

 Plan to avoid having to move and getting distracted.